RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Tips.md

 ## Popout

-Pressing the Popout button at the top-right of the preview pane will pop out the preview pane into it's own window.
+Pressing the **Popout** button at the top-right of the preview pane will pop out the preview pane into it's own window.
 This will allow you to arrange the thumbnail and preview as you like, or even move them to separate desktops.

 When the Preview Pane is in popped out, you can still use the same shortcut keys to tag the current image.

 You can also use the left and right cursor keys to move between images.

+Pressing **Escape** will close the Popout.

+# Image Viewer

+Double-clicking an image, or pressing Enter on a selected image will display the image in a maximized view of the popout.

 # Folders